Perimeter & Area are two very important and fundamental math topics.

-The knowledge of perimeter and area is applied practically by lots of people on a day-to-day basis, such as engineers, architects, or graphic designers.
-This is math that’s much needed by people in general everywhere.
+The knowledge of perimeter and area is applied in a practical way by lots of people on a day-to-day basis.
+Engineers, architects, and graphic designers use it every day.
+This is math that’s so much needed by individuals in general everywhere.

 Understanding how much space we’ve got and learning how we can fit shapes together in an exact way will be helpful when painting a room, buying a home, remodeling a kitchen, or building a deck.

 The perimeter of a 2-dimensional shape is the distance around that shape.
 Think of wrapping some string around a triangle.
 Then, the length of that string would be the triangle’s perimeter.
 When you walk around the outside of a park, you’ll be walking the distance of the perimeter of that park.

 Now, if your shape is a polygon, you can add up all the polygon’s lengths of its sides to find its perimeter.
 Be careful: make sure that you measure all the lengths in the same units of measure.
 You measure the perimeter in linear units, and these are 1-dimensional.
 The units of measure examples for length are feet, inches, or centimeters.

 The problem: What is the perimeter of this figure?
 The measurements given are inches.